nagypeter/weblogic-operator-tutorial/tutorials/install.operator.md

 sample-weblogic-operator	1       	Mon Feb  4 19:10:56 2019	DEPLOYED	weblogic-operator-2	sample-weblogic-operator-ns
 ```

 The WebLogic Operator has been installed.
-You can continue to deploy WebLogic domain.
+You can continue with next tutorial module.